deanna-stover/coursesCNU/2022/idst270fall2022.md

 ### Late Work:

 For each day an assignment is late, I will be subtracting five points.
 That said, if you need an extension, please do reach out to me at least 24 hours before the deadline!
 Life gets complicated sometimes, especially right now.
 I'm happy to work with you!
 Just make sure you're talking to me *before* things are due.

+### A Note on Grading in this Course:

+I am using a version of Specifications Grading/Labor-Based Contracts on the two main assignments in this course (each worth 20%): the Finished Twine Project and the Finished Digital Edition Project.
+Essentially, that means if you want a "C" on one of these assignments, you have to complete X amount of work.
+If you want a "B," you must complete X amount of work as well as a few other "add-ons" at a higher difficulty level.
+For an "A," you'll do all this along with even more work.
+This gives you a chance to decide what grade you'd like on these assignments and, as long as you adequately complete all the required steps, what grade you'll get.
+I'm hoping this grants you a feeling of more agency in the class and relieves some anxiety about grades so you can focus on learning, but it is also meant to be rigorous--getting an A on these assignments will require a substantial amount of work (although we will have some class time to work on assignments too!).
+All other assignments will be graded more traditionally.

 ## Standard CNU Policies